 HP Introduces The First webOS Tablet: The HP TouchPad was last modified: November 19th, 2020 by David Z

 By now, you’ve no doubt seen countless reviews and comparisons of the Motorola Xoom and Apple iPad 2.
-They talk about the size, the weight, the features, etc. and post galleries of images for your viewing pleasure.
+They talk about the size, the weight, the features, etc. and post galleries of images and embedded software development for your viewing pleasure.
 By all means, they are certainly providing helpful information.